-We are part of an NIH-funded consortium of 17 universities charged with coming up with bold and innovative approaches to increase student and trainee exposure to multiple career options for PhDs.
+We began as part of an NIH-funded consortium of 17 universities charged with coming up with bold and innovative approaches to increase student and postdoc exposure to multiple career options for PhDs.
 As of 2018-19, Cornell BEST has the support of Cornell's Provost to go university-wide inclusive of all disciplines.
 From the start the Cornell BEST Program has been flexible, customized, and experientially oriented.

 First, we hope to better inform you about the wide variety of career options that require or benefit from advanced degree training.
-Second, we aim to provide opportunities for graduate students & postdocs to obtain real experience in a chosen career path.
+Second, we aim to provide opportunities for doctoral students & postdocs to obtain real experience in a chosen career path.

 Our program aims to engage PhD students and postdocs at two levels:

 To better inform doctoral students and postdocs about the wide variety of career options that require or benefit from PhD training.
 It is our experience that many PhD students come into their chosen fields because they “like” them, but liking something is not a career.
 Many see academia as the only path forward and become frustrated when it doesn’t feel like a good fit for them or when that path seems closed.
-We hope to help trainees learn about the wide variety of careers including but not limited to industry, non-profits, government, communication, policy, consulting, regulatory affairs, and other areas that are available to PhDs as professionals.
+We hope to help BEST participants learn about the wide variety of careers including but not limited to industry, non-profits, government, communication, policy, consulting, regulatory affairs, and other areas that are available to PhDs as professionals.
 Perhaps after exploring career paths in more depth, the decision to pursue an academic career is galvanized.
 In any case, it will be a more informed decision and you will have gained additional skills along the way that can help you in any career.